Dip Couns, MBACP

 Training and qualifications

 I hold a Diploma in Therapeutic counselling as well as training in counselling skills.
 I am a registered member of the BACP which is a professional body that provides me with a code of ethics which I follow that ensure that I work in an ethical and safe way.
-I am fully insured and I also hold an up-to-date Enhanced Disclosure and Barring Service (DBS) check.
+I am fully insured and I also hold an up-to-date Disclosure and Barring Service (DBS) check.

 I specialise in working with adults as well as children and young people who are experiencing a range of issues such as anxiety, depression, loss and bereavement, stress, abuse, issues around sexuality, relationship problems, family issues, low self- esteem.

 Over the last few years, I have been a volunteer counsellor with METRO, who are a leading equality and diversity charity providing counselling services for adults and young people experiencing issues related to sexuality, identity, gender and diversity.
-Previously, I volunteered with the mental health charity Place2Be, where I worked therapeutically with children and their families.
+Prior to this, I volunteered with the mental health charity Place2Be, where I worked therapeutically with children and young people.

 - Person-centred therapy